Evaluation and Learning Unit of the Stopping Abuse and Female Exploitation programme

 Violence against women and girls (VAWG) is one of the most common human rights violations in Zimbabwe.

-Intimate partner violence (IPV) is the most reported form of gender-based violence (GBV) in Zimbabwe.
-According to national statistics, 35% of married women between the ages of 15 and 49 across the country have experienced physical or sexual violence from a spouse and 37% of these have experienced physical injury as a result of this violence.
-Zimbabwe is also one of the world’s 44 hot spots of child marriage: a third of Zimbabwean women reported having been married before the age of 18.
+Intimate partner violence (IPV) is the most common forms of gender-based violence (GBV) in Zimbabwe.
+The 2019 Multiple Indicator Cluster Survey (MICS) shows that 49% of married women between the ages of 15 and 49 across the country have experienced physical or sexual violence from a spouse and 28% of these have experienced physical injury as a result of this violence.
+Zimbabwe is also one of the world’s 44 hot spots of early marriage: The 2019 MICS found that one in three Zimbabwean women reported having been married before the age of 18.

-To address this, the UK’s Foreign, Commonwealth and Development Office (FCDO) has funded the four-year Stopping Abuse and Female Exploitation (SAFE) programme.
-SAFE aims to protect women and girls in Zimbabwe from the most severe forms of GBV – IPV in particular – as well as other forms of GBV such as child marriage, in the districts of Chiredzi, Chikomba and Mwenezi.
+To address this, the UK’s Foreign, Commonwealth and Development Office (FCDO) has funded the five-year Stopping Abuse and Female Exploitation (SAFE) programme.
+SAFE aims to protect women and girls in Zimbabwe from the most severe forms of GBV, particularly IPV, in the districts of Chiredzi, Chikomba and Mwenezi.

 • Test the effectiveness and impact of the SAFE programme;